wiredmonash/constitution/CONSTITUTION.md

     3. is undertaking at least one unit of study at a Victorian campus of the University, and
     4. has not had their membership rights suspended; and
     5. is 18 years or older on the date they would take office.
-2. In addition to subrule (1) above—
-    1. a candidate for Graduate Representative must be enrolled in their penultimate or final year of their course; and
-    2. a candidate for First Year Representative must be enrolled in the first year of their course.
 ### 50. Returning Officer
 1. The Returning Officer shall be appointed by the Committee at least 14 days prior to the date of the General Meeting at which an election is to be held
 2. The Secretary shall be appointed the Returning Officer unless the Committee resolves otherwise, or the Secretary self disqualifies.